pavankat/fantasy-football/README.md

 the bash script looks unnecessary, but debugging bad responses within loops of setTimeouts and promises is very tricky and a waste of time.

-in practice, headless browser scraping works well on one page, but that's not easy when you are scraping thousands of pages.
-Unless, you write a simple shell script.
+in practice, headless browser scraping works well on one page, but difficult when scraping thousands of pages.
+That's why I wrote a simple shell script.

 ### 2. manual